FOSS4GAcademy/GST102FOSS4GLabs/Module 2 Lab/QGIS 2.8/Module 2 Lab.md

 21. Save the project as Lab 2.qgs in your lab directory.

 ### Task 2 - Classification
-Now that you’ve joined data to the counties layer, you will explore different ways to symbolize the data based on the new attributes.
+Now that you have joined data to the counties layer, you will explore different ways to symbolize the data based on the new attributes.

 1. Open QGIS Desktop and open Lab 2.qgs if it is not already open.
 2. From the menu bar choose Project | Project Properties, click on the CRS tab and ensure that Enable ‘on the fly’ CRS transformation is checked.